-- Both parties shall be present during the hearing and may participate in parts one and two of the hearing.
+- Both parties shall be present during the hearing and may participate in Parts One and Two of the hearing.
 If either party is not present and there is reasonable doubt as to whether the notification of the hearing was received, the hearing should be postponed and a second notification should be made.
-At the beginning of the hearing the Chair should introduce all those in attendance, ask if anyone has questions about procedures, and assure both the grievant and respondent – that both may participate in parts one and two and that the hearing will not conclude until they are both satisfied that they have had ample opportunity to speak.
+At the beginning of the hearing the Chair should introduce all those in attendance, ask if anyone has questions about procedures, and assure both the grievant and respondent – that each may participate at the hearing and that and that the hearing will not conclude until they are both satisfied that they have had ample opportunity to speak.

 - The hearing shall consist of at least two parts: